hawtio/hawtio-kubernetes-api/README.md

 # hawtio-kubernetes-api

-hawtio plugin that provides an easy API for working with a kubernets/openshift API server.
+Hawtio plugin that provides an easy API for working with a Kubernetes or OpenShift API server.

 ### Usage